JacobFV/old-jacobfv.github.io/_posts/2021-03-12-meditating-on-ai.md

 description:
 ---

-Below is a collection of personal observations I have made on my journey to understand artificial intelligence. **Most of these conclusions are misleading** and many are incorrect, but I preserve them for personal inspiration.
+Below is a collection of personal observations I have made on my journey to understand artificial intelligence. **Most of these conclusions are misleading** and many are incorrect, but I preserve them for personal notekeeping.

 ## 12 March 2021